 Ford End Primary School respects you and your child’s privacy when you use the Organisation’s services and is committed complying with privacy legislation.

 The information below is what is referred to as a ‘Privacy Notice’ which explain how the Organisation uses and protects your personal information.

 Ford End Primary School has a Data Protection Officer whose role it is to ensure that any personal information processed by the Organisation is processed fairly and lawfully (respecting your rights and ensuring we follow the law).
-If you have any concerns or questions regarding how we look after your personal information, please contact the Data Protection Officer Lauri Almond, at DPO@essex.gov.uk or by calling 03330 322970.
+If you have any concerns or questions regarding how we look after your personal information, the DPO for LIFE Education Trust is SBM Services who can be contacted by email – email@example.com , or 01206 671103.